Find the Right Application

 DLS Design Quick Guide

 This design quick guide offers a multi-step workflow to help you design and evaluate parts quickly.
-Follow the steps below to determine whether your part is a good fit for DLS technology and identify aspects of your design that might need revision.
+Follow the steps below to determine whether your part is a good fit for the DLS process and identify aspects of your design that might need revision.

 Table of Contents